Sun-Fisheries-Lab/oysteRpop/README.md

 All inquiries regarding the package should be directed to Cole Miller at crmiller@vims.edu

 ## AI Statment
-No generative AI was used in the creation of this package or the code therein.
+No generative AI was used in the creation of this package in all its components.